After 55 years since Yaeko, Professor Ueno’s wife passed away, they are joined together in Tokyo’s Aoyama cemetery.

 Many believe that Yaeko had a poor relationship with Hachiko.
 However, 93-year-old Takeshi Ando, who created the second Hachiko statue at Shibuya Station, denied these claims.

 His father, Teru Ando, who produced the first statue of Hachiko, often took the dog into his studio.
 Hachiko was old and weak and Ando could not capture a good pose.

 But when Yaeko arrived to see Hachiko, the dog stood up energetically and ran straight toward Yaeko.
 According to Takeshi Ando, his father made the statue from Hachiko’s appearance at that moment.

 “I want my remains to be placed in the grave of my beloved Prof. Ueno when I die.”

 Shiozawa heads a study lab established by Ueno, and was president of the Japanese Society of Irrigation, Drainage and Rural Engineering which manages Ueno’s grave.

-After obtaining agreement from the descendants of Ueno and Yaeko’s families, and they began efforts to move Yaeko’s remains.
+After obtaining agreement from the descendants of Ueno and Yaeko’s families, they began efforts to move Yaeko’s remains.

-“I was moved to think that love can transcend time.
+The great-grandson of Yaeko, Masami Takahashi, 65, attended the ceremony on May 19.
+He said, “I was moved to think that love can transcend time.
 All my family members are glad.”